+A. Samuel Feather is designated as Prehearing Officer.

+B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket.

+C. The Commission adopts the procedural schedule outlined in paragraph 23.

-- A. CURB's Petition to Intervene is granted. - B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket. - C. Electronic service shall be used in this proceeding, including this Order. - D. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration. - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.
+D. Electronic service will be used in this proceeding, including this Order.

+E. The parties have 15 days from the date this Order was electronically served to petition for reconsideration.
+12

+F. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.